GEORGIA O'KEEFFE | HER ADDRESS BOOK, C. 1925–EARLY 1930S

 HER ADDRESS BOOK, C. 1925–EARLY 1930S

-Approximately 20 pages of ruled loose-leaf paper and 5 stiff paper section dividers (6 x 3 1/2 in.) with notations in O'Keeffe's hand, also included are two snapshots, a feather, and several scraps of paper with notations.
+Approximately 20 pages of ruled loose-leaf paper and 5 stiff paper section dividers (6 x 3 1/2 in.) with notations in O'Keeffe's hand, also included are two snapshots and several scraps of paper with notations.
 Flexible pebble-cloth ringed binder from the Standard Diary Co., Cambridge, Mass., with printed leaf with calendars for 1926 and 1927; some wear.

 Georgia O'Keeffe's address book from her years in New York City and Lake George, signed by her on the calendar leaf, "Georgia O'Keeffe; c/o Alfred Stieglitz — P. O. B. 201, Lake George, N. Y."